fpiantini/Mini-Sushi-Flying-Critters/en/README.md

 5. Click on the green flag now.
 That’s the animation complete!

 6. You’re just missing a background.
-Click on the Stage and go to the Backdrops tab.
-Click the first icon under New Backdrop to choose one from the library.
+In the bottom left corner, you'll see the **Stage**. click the first icon under New Backdrop to choose one from the library.
 If you prefer, you can make your own background.
 To do this, click on the **paintbrush** icon instead.
     ![](ScratchNewBackdrop.png)
     * To delete a backdrop, click on the **Scissors** icon at the top of the screen and click the backdrop you want to delete.
     ![](ScratchDelete.png)